-In the Gillette Cup he hit 75* v Lancashire in the first round, 95* in the second round v Worcs and 76 in the third round v Glos.
+In the Gillette Cup he hit 75no v Lancashire in the first round, 95no in the second round v Worcs and 76 in the third round v Glos.
 He also took eight wickets as Notts' opening bowler.
 In 1969 West Indies toured England, so Sobers was restricted to eight Notts Championship games.
 He again topped the batting and came second in the bowling table.
 Notts did reach the semi-finals of the Gillette Cup, where they met Yorkshire at Scarborough.
-Unfortunately Notts lost, but was it a coincidence that, because of Sobers, presence a ground attendance record was achieved with over 15,000 watching the game?
+Unfortunately Notts lost, but, surely because of Sobers's presence a ground attendance record was achieved with over 15,000 watching the game.

 In 1971 Sobers' appearances were unexpectedly curtailed when England v Rest of World matches were substituted for Tests v South Africa.
 Sobers led the Rest and topped their batting table with 588 runs @ 73.50 (he also took 21 cheap wickets).
-For the third summer running, Sobers headed the Notts batting averages and came second in the bowling. in fact he led the first class averages for the country with 1,742 runs @ 75.73.
+For the third summer running, Sobers headed the Notts batting averages and came second in the bowling. in fact he led the First-Class averages for the country with 1,742 runs @ 75.73.

 The strain of full time county cricket was now beginning to tell.
-The season report noted, Sobers is so committed to cricket that sometimes the impression is given that even this splendidly fit athlete is feeling the strain of the full time English game.
+The season report noted, 'Sobers is so committed to cricket that sometimes the impression is given that even this splendidly fit athlete is feeling the strain of the full time English game'.
 In 1971 he had to be content with second place in the Notts batting table and third in the bowling, but he still hit 1,485 runs and took 53 wickets in the Championship.
-In 1971-72 he was obliged to captain a Rest of the World touring side to Australia, due to the cancelling of Test v South Africa.
-This took its toll and soon after returning to Notts for the 1972 summer his knee gave way he played only six Championship games that year.
+In 1971-72 he was obliged to captain a Rest of the World touring side to Australia, due to the cancelling of Tests v South Africa.
+This took its toll and soon after returning to Notts for the 1972 summer his knee gave way; he played only six Championship games that year.

 Garfield St Aubrun Sobers was born on 18 July 1936 in St Michael's, Barbados.
-He made his first-class debut for Barbados in 1952-53 and his Test debut for West Indies fourteen months later, (as a replacement for Valentine, therefore being drafted in as a slow left-arm bowler, batting at no.9!)
+He made his First-Class debut for Barbados in 1952-53 and his Test debut for West Indies fourteen months later, (as a replacement for Valentine, therefore being drafted in as a slow left-arm bowler, batting at no 9!)
 Two seasons later he was opening the batting for his country.
-In 1957-58 he created a new Test record by scoring 365*.
+In 1957-58 he created a new Test record by scoring 365 not out.
 His feats on the test field are well-documented elsewhere and his brilliance when he played for South Australia for three seasons, belongs to another book.